code-differently/cs-25-2-team1/README.md

   - View a list of all members.
   - Members are clearly categorized as **active** or **expired**.
   - The list supports:
     - Sorting by member name, membership type, and status.
-    - Filtering by status (active/expired).
     - Searching by member name or ID.

 ---